mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 Considering the amount of information required to properly set up tags in a project, it’s recommended to set them up directly in production, and use stage only for specific testing.

+### Resource deadline

+Like for a project, it’s possible to set a deadline for a Resource.

+Go to the [resource section](https://pontoon.mozilla.org/a/base/resource/) of the admin panel, then type the name of your project (e.g. `engagement`) and hit `Enter`.
+All the resources for your project should appear.
+Click on the one you want to edit, set the deadline in the `Deadline` field, then click `SAVE`.

 ## Create the project in Pontoon PROD instance

 At this point you need to repeat the same steps on the **production server**.